a-sfrank/macro-tpt/README.md

-Copyright (c) 2022 Anna-Simone Frank and Susanna Röblitz
+Copyright (c) 2022 Anna-Simone Frank and Susanna Röblitz with contributions from Markus Weber (in PCCA+)

 If you use this code or parts of it, cite the following reference: